microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 relation to the viewport.
 For example, for a horizontal snap point, the `Near` alignment corresponds to the left edge of the viewport.
 `Center` means the middle of the viewport, and finally `Far` means the right edge.

+_Spec note:_
+_Mike: "So in RTL and horizontal, "Near" means the right side?"_

 A `RepeatedScrollSnapPoint` defines multiple equidistant points.
 It is characterized by an alignment, an interval, an offset, a start and end.